MacLemon/CongressChecklist/README.md

 ### Clothing
 - At least ONE clean shirt for each day you stay, plus two for travelling to and from congress. (nerdy print is always welcome)
 - At least ONE set of clean underwear for each day you stay, plus two for travelling to and from congress.
-(Doesn't necessarily need to be in matching pairs, but that if up to you.)
+(Doesn't necessarily need to be in matching pairs, but that is up to you.)
 - At least ONE pair of clean socks/stockings/tights/overknees for each day you stay, plus two for travelling to and from congress.
 - Enough pants/skirts/trousers/dresses/etc. so you can wear clean clothes every day you attend congress.
 (Even if somebody accidentally (or intentionally) spills a beverage all over you!)
 - Sewing set (needle, thread, spare button for your trousers/skirts/shirts/blouses/etc.)